spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-appservice-kakaotalk.md

 - send the access token to the bot.
 Example: `login-matrix MATRIX_ACCESS_TOKEN_HERE`

 - make sure you don't log out the `Appservice-Kakaotalk` device some time in the future, as that would break the Double Puppeting feature

-## Usage

-Start a chat with `@kakaotalkbot:example.com` (where `example.com` is your base domain, not the `matrix.` domain).

-Send `login --save EMAIL_OR_PHONE_NUMBER` to the bridge bot to enable bridging for your Kakaotalk account.
-The `--save` flag may be omitted, if you'd rather not save your password.

-After successfully enabling bridging, you may wish to [set up Double Puppeting](#set-up-double-puppeting), if you haven't already done so.